Professor of Computational Linguistics

 So far our research has focused on English text, but to be useful the system must work in the languages of India in which most of the VAs are written.
 We are presently working on porting the system to several Devanagari-script languages, beginning with Hindi, using data from the Million Death Study.

-Our work is in collaboration with Prabhat Jha of the Centre for Global Health Research, Toronto, and Mireille Gomes of Gavi, the Vaccine Alliance, Geneva.
+Our work is carried out in collaboration with Prabhat Jha of the Centre for Global Health Research, Toronto, and Mireille Gomes of Gavi, the Vaccine Alliance, Geneva.
 It was supported by a Google Faculty Research Award.

 References